Pelvic Floor Muscle Botox Specialist

 Your physician explains what to expect from your treatment and what signs indicate that it’s time to schedule your subsequent treatment.

 How Can I Tell If Botox® is Right for Me?

 Before any treatment is administered, you’ll undergo a complete physical exam, and your medical history and symptoms will be carefully reviewed.
 Our office is equipped with the technology needed to perform an array of diagnostic exams.

-In addition, our physicians are trained in treating many types of pelvic pain, including pain caused by pelvic floor muscle spasms, endometriosis, and other underlying issues you can feel confident in your care.
+In addition, our physicians are trained in treating many types of pelvic pain, including pain caused by pelvic floor muscle spasms, endometriosis, and other underlying issues, so that you can feel confident in your care.